Yacht

 Racing yachts are designed to emphasize performance over comfort.
 Charter yachts are run as a business for profit.
-As of 2020 there were more than 15,000 yachts of sufficient size to require a professional crew.
+As of 2020, there were more than 15,000 yachts of sufficient size to require a professional crew.

 Etymology

-The term, yacht, originates from the Dutch word jacht (pl. jachten, which means "hunt"), and originally referred to light, fast sailing vessels that the Dutch Republic navy used to pursue pirates and other transgressors around and into the shallow waters of the Low Countries.
+The term, yacht, originates from the Dutch word jacht (pl. jachten), which means "hunt", and originally referred to light, fast sailing vessels used by the Dutch Republic navy and the Dutch East India Company.
+Typically, a jacht would scout ahead of larger vessels in a fleet.

 History

-The history of pleasure boats begins with rowed craft in Pharaonic Egyptian times, and other vessels in the waters of Burma, India, Mindanao and Japan.
-It described 8th-century Anglo-Saxon royal pleg-scips (play ships) that featured ornamented bows and sterns and which had the capability of cooking on board.
+The history of pleasure boats begins with rowed craft in Pharaonic Egyptian times, and other vessels in the waters of Myanmar, India, Mindanao and Japan.
+Anglo-Saxon royal pleg-scips (play ships) of the 8th-century featured ornamented bows and sterns and had the capability of cooking on board.